3.67 from 3 votes

-How to Cook Frozen Roast Potatoes In The Air Fryer
+Frozen Roast Potatoes in Air Fryer (The Best & Crispiest)

 Jump to Recipe

-Frozen roast potatoes in the air fryer come out crispy and golden every time, making the perfect side to any dish.
+These frozen roast potatoes in air fryer come out crispy and golden every time, making the perfect side to any dish.

 Cook Time: 20 minutes